What is Footstrike?

 Footstrike describes which part of a runner's foot – rearfoot, midfoot or forefoot – makes initial contact with the ground as they run.
 Everyone has a natural footstrike pattern.
 Factors such as technique, gradient, surface, running speed, and footwear can all change footstrike pattern.

 Midfoot, Forefoot and Rearfoot Footstrikes

 Footstrike type may subtly alter the nature of the forces being absorbed by the leg during ground contact.
-Therefore, changing the footstrike pattern ha been s a popular technique modification in running, yet the benefits are not universally agreed.
+Therefore, changing the footstrike pattern has been a popular technique modification in running, yet the benefits are not universally agreed upon.
 However, there is still a trend to encourage runners to move away from rearfoot striking, partly because of a common misconception that all elite endurance runners use a midfoot or forefoot striking pattern.

 Some reasons are given for encouraging a transition from rearfoot striking to more midfoot or forefoot footstriking include: